How To: Starting a White Springtail Feeder Culture on Clay - MI Beneficials

 Add The Clay to the Container

-Add Your Springtails (Collembola or Folsomia candida)
+Add Your White Springtails (Collembola or Folsomia candida)

-We recommend purchasing a well populated Springtail (Collembola or Folsomia candida) Culture, from a reputable source, to start your new cultures.
+We recommend purchasing a well populated White Springtail (Collembola or Folsomia candida) Culture, from a reputable source, to start your new cultures.

 When inoculating a new container, regardless of size, we recommend taking only 1/2 to 2/3rd of the existing springtails from their culture and leaving the remaining to continue reproducing in that culture.
 We want the starter culture to keep reproducing at a high-rate while our new container gets up to speed, thus it is important not to take all the springtails from the starter by aggressively tapping them out.